ElementalCognition/glucose/readme.md

 The GLUCOSE test set, with answer key is available [here](https://comoltd.sharepoint.com/:u:/s/Glucose/EeB8o14qh6tOuqjNLPW4gyUB-epWDmPr0_vFgBX7PzCtxg?e=W3ExcR)

 The evaluation results for each of the GLUCOSE models is below.
 We tested the models that were enhanced with GLUCOSE training data.
-The full language model (Full-LM)

-### Human Scores (out of 3)
 Human scores were on a scale from 0-3 where a rating of 0 = Incorrect, 1 = Mostly incorrect, 2 = Mostly correct, 3 = Correct.
 Workers rated the output of the modesl on each dimension as well as the output of other workers on the Mturk task.

 |Model |Level | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9 | D10|